volutus/volutus.github.io/coffee/beans/space-cadet.md

 ## V60

-Grind size: 16 (Timemore C2)
+Grind size: 17-18 (Timemore C2)

-> I found that it was still quite bitter at this grind size, so I'm going to try backing it up more (maybe closer to 18)
+> I started at 16 but it was quite bitter, so I went up to 18 which was still strong but far more muted on the bitterness.
+I tasted some acidity coming through so I think 17 might be the sweet spot here.

 [Follow standard V60 method](../methods/v60)

+## Cold Brew

+I haven't tried cold brew for this yet, but I think it would be a perfect candidate.

+Grind size: 24-26 (Timemore C2)